 Even when your herd is vaccinated, regular monitoring is still important:

-• Watch for early signs like diarrhea, fever, or poor growth.
+- Watch for early signs like diarrhea, fever, or poor growth.

-• Keep bedding dry and clean to reduce contamination.
+- Keep bedding dry and clean to reduce contamination.

-• Handle and transport cattle gently—stress can make them more vulnerable to disease.
+- Handle and transport cattle gently—stress can make them more vulnerable to disease.

 Vaccination for Bovine Viral Disease

-Vaccination remains the most reliable and long-term method of preventing BVD.
+Vaccination is the most reliable and long-term method of preventing BVD.
 Using a reliable BVD vaccine for cattle and administering it at the correct age and interval creates a strong shield for the herd.
 Calves, heifers, and pregnant cows especially benefit from timely immunization.

 Recommended BVD Vaccines